massalabs/massa/docs/technical-doc/storage.md

 Pools only reference operations and endorsements.

-The operation pool (resp. endorsement pool) has its own instance of `Storage` that owns local references to all the operations (resp. endorements) currently in the pool.
+The operation pool (resp. endorsement pool) has its own instance of `Storage` that owns local references to all the operations (resp. endorsements) currently in the pool.

 When sending a set of operations to the operation pool, simply use `PoolController::add_operations(storage)`.
 All the the operations that `storage: Storage` locally owns references to will be added to the operation pool.